learn-co-curriculum/dsc-blogging-overview/README.md

 ## Introduction

-In this lesson, we discuss how to write good blog posts.
+In this lesson, we discuss how to write good blog posts that meet Flatiron School's requirements.

 ## Objectives